Autonomous Region of Catalonia (1931–1939): Proclamation of the Republic and the Provisional Generalitat

 Catalan representatives of the Provisional Deputation prepared a draft bill of the statute of autonomy of Catalonia in Núria (Ripollès, province of Girona) with strong federal features and an extensive list of competences, which was approved in a referendum by the Catalan people on 2 August 1931.
-The Constitution of the Spanish Republic approved on 9 December 1931 established an unitary state with the possibility of creating autonomous regions, thus differing from the federal Catalan statute proposal.
+The Constitution of the Spanish Republic approved on 9 December 1931 established a unitary state with the possibility of creating autonomous regions, thus differing from the federal Catalan statute proposal.
 After prolonged and harsh parliamentary debates, it was substantially modified and finally passed by the Spanish Cortes on 9 September 1932.

 With the Statute approved, on 20 November 1932, the first and sole elections to the Parliament of Catalonia of the Republican era were called.
 The Republican Left of Catalonia, in coalition with the Socialist Union of Catalonia and other minor Republican parties, won a large majority of seats (67 of 85), while the previously hegemonic Regionalist League came in second place but far behind ERC (17 from 85). which allowed the beginning of construction of the institutions and move from a provisional government to a statutory government with Francesc Macià ratified as President of the Generalitat and Lluís Companys as speaker of Parliament.